Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_product_foundry.md

 }
 ```

-You can delete product documentation by running the following command:
+Run the following command to delete the documentation:

 ```bash
 #!/bin/bash